FutureEngrBellasaurus/CASTILLO_Python_EDA_on_Spotify_2023_Dataset/README.md

-# CASTILLO_Python_EDA_on_Spotify_2023_Dataset
-## Created by: CASTILLO, Aurabella Macy F.
-## I am a 2nd Year Electronics Engineering Student from the University of Santo Tomas.
+# Spotify 2023 Data Analysis - EDA by Aurabella Castillo (2nd Year Electronics Engineering, University of Santo Tomas)

 ## 1. Introduction
 ### This document outlines the objectives and key sections of the Spotify 2023 Data Analysis project.
-The project aims to conduct an Exploratory Data Analysis (EDA) on the "Most Streamed Spotify Songs 2023" dataset (https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023).
+This project, conducted by Aurabella Castillo, aims to explore the "Most Streamed Spotify Songs 2023" dataset (https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023) using Exploratory Data Analysis (EDA).

 ## 2. Objectives